 St. John's is, like most Newfoundland settlements on the coast.
 It is located on a sheltered harbor, the John Cabot on 24.
 June 1497 is said to have discovered on behalf of the English king.
 Whether it is true that he first entered North American soil here, the historians argue to this day.
 There are other places that claim this honor.
 It is undeniable, however, that the first settlements in Newfoundland were established along the coast, from where the fishermen went out to the Atlantic Ocean.
 Striking are therefore the houses that were built on the steep coastal cliffs and seem to cling to it only with difficulty.

-Source: own on-site research courtesy of Tourism St. John's, Tourism Newfoundland & Labrador and the Canadian Tourism Commission.
+Source: own research on site with the kind support of Tourism St. John's, Tourism Newfoundland & Labrador and the Canadian Tourism Commission.
 Our opinion remains our own.

 Text: © Monika Fuchs, TravelWorldONline